anishsundaram/Havel-Hakimi-Algorithm/README.md

 We continue the process and decrement the first 2 vertices to get ```{1 , 1 , 1 , 1 , 1 , 1 , 1 , 1}``` and then ```{0 , 0 , 0 , 0 , 0 , 0 , 0 , 0}```.

 This result certifies that the input sequence is graphic, as we are left with a simple graph of 8 isolated vertices.
+Thus our output would be a boolean ```True```.

 ## Credits